1 jsem: parallelism semaphores for GHC

 • If GHC can’t acquire any tokens from the semaphore, compilation will proceed serially (as if running with -j1).
 This is because jobclients always have their implicit token.
 As resource acquisition is done in parallel, we won’t block the world just because we are indefinitely waiting on the semaphore.

-• Different jobserver invocations create distinct semaphores (with different names) through which their respective child jobclients communicate.
+• Different jobserver invocations create distinct semaphores (with different identifiers) through which their respective child jobclients communicate.
 (In practice, the uniqueness is achieved by generating new uniques names that don’t clash with any existing semaphore names.)
 To enable multiple invocations of e.g. cabal to cooperate over resources, these invocations should themselves be spawned by an overarching jobserver.
-In that case, some jobserver would create a unique semaphore, spawn cabal jobclient processes (to which the semaphore name is passed), and the cabal processes would in turn spawn GHC jobclient process (to which the semaphore name is passed).
+In that case, some jobserver would create a unique semaphore, spawn cabal jobclient processes (to which the semaphore identifier is passed), and the cabal processes would in turn spawn GHC jobclient process (to which the semaphore identifier is passed).

 1.5 Alternatives